paengski13/omnipay-multicards/README.md

 * amount
 * currency
-* accountId (customer account ID on your system)
 * description
+* merId
-* clientIp
+* merUrlIdx
-* browserDomain
+* password

-Optional fields:

-* packageId (account id will be used if this is not set)
-* packageName (description will be used if this is not set)

-For a card purchase, an Omnipay CreditCard object can be provided containing the card data.
+An Omnipay CreditCard object can be provided containing the card data.
+MultiCards does not support token purchases so you cannot pass a cardReference.

 ## Unit Testing